-The legacy of Nissan sports cars has been built over more than 50 years by more than 40 models.
-From the original Nissan Skyline to the modern GT-R, and the historical Fairlady Z to the Nissan 350Z and todays' 370Z, Nissan (formerly known as Datsun) has earned its reputation of being strong contenders on and off the track.
+The legacy of Nissan sports cars has been built over more than 50 years with more than 40 models.
+Some of Nissan's sports cars include: the original Nissan Skyline, the modern GT-R, the historical Fairlady Z, the Nissan 350Z, and the newly unveiled Nissan Z [].
+Nissan has earned its reputation of being strong contenders on and off the track.

 The Z-Series began in late 1969 (for the 1970 model year) with the Nissan Fairlady Z in Japan and the Datsun 240Z in the US.
 Its introduction was the culmination of 3 years of research and design that successfully looked to create a modern-styled, two-seater 6-cylinder coupe for the North American market.

-Launching in November of 1969, the Fairlady Z premiered the first generation of Z Cars in Japan.
-Manufactured for 9 years, the Fairlady Z earned international acclaim when it worked with its U.S. counterpart, the Datsun 240Z, to sell over 520,000 units – a record for sports cars within a single model.
+Launching in 1969, the Fairlady Z premiered the first generation of Z Cars.
+Also known as Datsun 240Z or "Z-car", the FairladyZ was manufactured for 9 years, as a representative car of Nissan all over the world.
+It sold more than 520,000 units, a record for sports cars within a single model.